jbclifford94/Booga_booga-ding_-dong/README.md

 - Run ```terraform init && terraform apply```

 ## Ansible
-- run ```ansible-vault create cred.yml``` to create a file in the ./ansible folder.
+- Run ```ansible-vault create cred.yml``` to create a file in the ./ansible folder.
 Add the following to that file:

 	```
 	access_key: [Your AWS access key.
 No brackets]